2013 / 2014

 (1) Solo acoustic/light ambient electronic performances in listener friendly venues such as libraries, house concerts, churches, museums etc.

 (2) Solo electronic ambient looping and improvisation.
 The sound design will be enhanced by the iPad AniMoog application.
-The first of these type of performances will take place supporting a yoga troupe @ the Philadelphia Museum Of Art on 12/7/12.
+The first of these type of performances will take place @ the Philadelphia Museum Of Art on December 7, 2012.

 (3) Getting Serious Fun a larger footprint on the map.
-The first performance will take place as part of our house concert series on Saturday 3/23/13 along with GroupThink and Magic Spot.
+The first performance will take place as part of our house concert series on Saturday, March 23, 2013.
 This show will be a benefit for the Colin Biedermann Memorial Scholarship associated with The School For Improvised Music www.schoolforimprov.org in Brooklyn, NY.
-Additionally, we will be performing with Diane Moser www.dianemosermusic.com @ First Unitarian Universalist Church of Essex County in Orange, NJ on Saturday May 4th.
-We are also looking at the Portland, OR area as a breeding ground for performances sometime in the fall of 2013.
+Additionally, we will be performing with Diane Moser www.dianemosermusic.com @ First Unitarian Universalist Church of Essex County in Orange, NJ on Saturday, May 4, 2013 and Grace Lutheran Church in NYC on Saturday, June 15, 2013.

 (4) Recording and performing with guitarist extraordinaire Mike Kraynak.
 Initial sessions took place the weekend prior to "Sandy" up in Charlestown, RI.
 Our engineer Mark Williams captured some inspired moments with his new mobile recording equipment.
 The group/project will now be officially known as "Magic Spot".
-This duo will debut at the benefit house concert on Saturday 3/23/13 and hopes to have a recording completed sometime during 2013.
+This duo will debut at the benefit house concert on Saturday, March 23, 2013 and hope to release a recording sometime down the road.

-(6) Recording and performing in duo with keyboardist Anthony LaMort.
-We will be working under the banner a/k/a "Amalgamation".
+(5) Recording and performing with keyboardist Anthony LaMort.
+We will be working under the banner "Amalgamation".
 Our intial recording entitled "Watch Your Step" will be available for free will donations at our performances.
-Our first concert will take place @ the Ivanhoe Wheelhouse on Sunday, April 28th.
+Our first concert will take place @ the Ivanhoe Wheelhouse on Sunday, April 28, 2013

 That's it for the moment...